matthewstokeley/js-select/README.md

-selectyish
+js-select

 - really simple select box chaining

 ```
 var selectbox = createSelectBox({
     name: 'bibliography', // also used for id
     data: data, // expects an array of objects
     onchange: 'changeSelect(event)', // expects a function
     placeholder: 'Bibliography', // a blank option value placeholder